 Three classical pieces in Italian, French and Latin — the technical and historical foundation of the European voice.
 By the end of the movement, no guest doubts the voice that holds the room.

 A continuous narrative thread woven through voice and gesture.
 Theatrical.
-Philosophical literary fragments from the artist's published work.
+Crossover and philosophical literary fragments from the artist's published work.
 The work reveals its story; the room is no longer audience but witness.

 Instruments gather.
 Light deepens.
 Sustained vowels open into wider intervals; voice and accompaniment fold together.
 The work passes through meditation toward the cinematic.
 The room begins to lean forward.